top of page

 Like, every dollar is a vote.

-And harm to the planet is a great place to get to get going and just everyday life whether you're buying gear or you're just buying groceries.
+So making sure that you support you support, the companies are doing the work that you want to see in the world and boycotting, essentially, the companies that are doing harm to the planet is a great place to get to get going and just everyday life whether you're buying gear or you're just buying groceries.

 Yep.